2011 Pacific typhoon season: International names

 During the season 21 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.

+Retirement

 After the season the Typhoon Committee retired the name Washi from its naming lists, and in February 2012, it was subsequently replaced with Hato for future seasons.

 Philippines

 During the season PAGASA used its own naming scheme for the 19 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that had been last used during 2007 and are scheduled to be used again during 2015.
+The names Nonoy, Onyok, Pedring, Quiel, Ramon and Sendong were used for the first (and only, in the cases of Pedring and Sendong) time during the year.

+Retirement

+After this season, the Typhoon Committee retired the name Washi from its naming lists, and in February 2012, it was subsequently replaced with Hato for future seasons.

-After the season the names Bebeng, Juaning, Mina, Pedring and Sendong were retired by PAGASA, as they had caused over 300 deaths and over Php1 billion in damages.
-They were subsequently replaced on the list with Betty, Jenny, Marilyn, Perla and Sarah.
-The name Sendong was also retired from the list after it caused over 300 deaths, when it made landfall on the Philippines during December 2011.
+Meanwhile, the names Bebeng, Juaning, Mina, Pedring and Sendong were retired by PAGASA, as they had caused over ₱1 billion in damages, and in Sendongs case, over 300 deaths.
+They were subsequently replaced on the list with Betty, Jenny, Marilyn, Perla, and Sarah.